PalmarHealer/pelican-test-extension/README.md

 1. Go to your pelican and navigate in the admin panel to extensions

-2. Click on "Install new Extension"
+2. Click on "Install new Extension" and enter this repositories url (you can also use .zip file links)

 3. A preview should appear of this extensions.